yichenroy/com-liferay-poshi-runner/pql.markdown

 * `Less Than (<) | Less Than Or Equal To (<=)`
 	* If a 'test command' has a 'poshi property name' matches the query 'field', and 'poshi property value' is less than (or equal to) 'value' specified, then that 'test command' will be added to the test set.
 	* This 'operator' only works with numeric values.
-If we need more **'operators'** please make a request to QA Engineering.
+If There is a need for more **'operators'** please make a request to QA Engineering.

 **Value**

-The 'value' is representative of the value set within your 'test commands'.
-This will be used to compare within the query.
+The 'value' is representative of the value set within 'test commands'.
+This will be used to be compared when the query is executed.

 **Keyword**

 The 'keyword' is used in a similar way that '[conditional operators](https://docs.oracle.com/javase/tutorial/java/nutsandbolts/op2.html)' are used within java.
 They allow for more complex queries to include or exclude a certain set of tests.

-The currently existing keywords that we have are...
+Currently there are three existing keywords:

 * AND
-	* This will act as a logical 'and', meaning if you have 2 conditionals connected by an 'AND' both of those conditions must evaluate as 'true' in order for a test to be included within a set of tests.
+	* This will act as a logical 'and', meaning the two conditionals connected by an 'AND' must both evaluate to 'true' in order for a test to be included within a set of tests.
 * OR
-	* This will act as a logical 'or', meaning if you have 2 conditionals connected by an 'OR' as long as one of those conditions have been evaluate as 'true' the test will be included within a set of tests.
+	* This will act as a logical 'or', meaning at least one of the conditionals connected by an 'OR' must evaluate to 'true' for the test to be included within a set of tests.
 * NOT
-	* This will act as a logical 'not', meaning if you have a conditional preceded by a 'NOT' then it will flip the result.
-Basically, it will turn a 'true' to a 'false'.
+	* This will act as a logical 'not', meaning a conditional preceded by a 'NOT' will negate the result (i.e 'true' will evaluate to 'false' instead and vice versa).

-If we need more 'keywords' please make a request to QA Engineering.
+If there is a need for more 'keywords' please make a request to QA Engineering.

 ## Defining PQL
-In order to leverage PQL to create a subset of tests you will need to set a 'test.batch.property.query[XXX]' within 'test.properties'.
+In order to leverage PQL to create a subset of tests a 'test.batch.property.query[XXX]' property will need to be set within '[test.properties](https://github.com/liferay/liferay-portal/blob/master/test.properties)'.

 See the below example: